kaby76/AntlrVSIX/README.md

 " target="_blank"><img src="http://img.youtube.com/vi/JJSQ2_fjxvc/0.jpg"
 alt="Go to definition" width="240" height="180" border="10" /></a>

-* "Reformat": AntlrVSIX can reformat the entire file using Codebuff, which is a machine-learning format tool (https://github.com/antlr/codebuff http://dl.acm.org/citation.cfm?id=2997383 https://arxiv.org/abs/1606.08866).
+* "Reformat": AntlrVSIX can reformat the entire file to your indentation standards.
+It uses Codebuff, which is a machine-learning format tool (https://github.com/antlr/codebuff http://dl.acm.org/citation.cfm?id=2997383 https://arxiv.org/abs/1606.08866).
 To reformat you're grammar, you will need to create a list of Antlr4 grammars, set the environmental variable CORPUS_LOCATION to the directory.
 AntlrVSIX will read all ".g4" grammars in